r2dbc/r2dbc.github.io/z003-drivers.md

 R2DBC drivers implements the SPI listed above.
 The ones currently supported include:

+* [cloud-spanner-r2dbc](https://github.com/GoogleCloudPlatform/cloud-spanner-r2dbc) - Driver for Google Cloud Spanner.
+* [jasync-sql](https://github.com/jasync-sql/jasync-sql) - R2DBC wrapper for Java & Kotlin Async Database Driver for MySQL and PostgreSQL written in Kotlin.
-* [r2dbc-h2](https://github.com/r2dbc/r2dbc-h2) - native driver implemented for H2 as a test database.
+* [r2dbc-h2](https://github.com/r2dbc/r2dbc-h2) - Native driver implemented for H2 as a test database.
-* [r2dbc-postgres](https://github.com/r2dbc/r2dbc-postgresql) - native driver implemented for PostgreSQL.
+* [r2dbc-postgres](https://github.com/r2dbc/r2dbc-postgresql) - Native driver implemented for PostgreSQL.
-* [r2dbc-mssql](https://github.com/r2dbc/r2dbc-mssql) - native driver implemented for Microsoft SQL Server.
+* [r2dbc-mssql](https://github.com/r2dbc/r2dbc-mssql) - Native driver implemented for Microsoft SQL Server.
-* [r2dbc-mysql](https://github.com/mirromutth/r2dbc-mysql) - native driver implemented for MySQL.
+* [r2dbc-mysql](https://github.com/mirromutth/r2dbc-mysql) - Native driver implemented for MySQL.

-* [cloud-spanner-r2dbc](https://github.com/GoogleCloudPlatform/cloud-spanner-r2dbc) - experimental driver for Google Cloud Spanner
-* [jasync-sql](https://github.com/jasync-sql/jasync-sql) - Java & Kotlin Async DataBase Driver for MySQL and PostgreSQL written in Kotlin that has initial R2DBC support
+# Connection Pooling

+The following connection pool implementations are available for R2DBC:

+* [r2dbc-pool](https://github.com/r2dbc/r2dbc-pool) - Reactive connection pooling using Reactor Pool.

-# Coding your own driver
+# Implementing a driver

 R2DBC has a clearly defined **SPI** you must implement to host a solution for your data store.
 To build an implementation, add the following artifact to your build:

 * Group: **io.r2dbc**
 * Artifact: **r2dbc-spi**

-The key interface all driver providers must implement is the [`Connection`](https://github.com/r2dbc/r2dbc-spi/blob/master/r2dbc-spi/src/main/java/io/r2dbc/spi/Connection.java) and a set of other interfaces.
+The key interface all driver providers must implement is the [`Connection`](https://r2dbc.io/spec/0.8.0.RC1/api/io/r2dbc/spi/Connection.html) and a set of other interfaces.
-Check out the specification for details on [R2DBC Driver Compliance](/spec/1.0.0.M7/spec/html/#compliance).
+Check out the specification for details on [R2DBC Driver Compliance](/spec/0.8.0.RC1/spec/html/#compliance).

 There are other parts to implement, but this is the core.